 Price: £4.09 Rating: 6/10

-This one was another gift for my son and although initially he didn’t seem that impressed he showed more interest as he got a bit older, around 10 months.
+This one was another gift for my son and although initially, he didn’t seem that impressed he showed more interest as he got a bit older, around 10 months.
 I think it’s a little bit bulky for smaller babies to hold but that could have just been my experience.
 The colours are great and the little bugs are a really fun detail.

-The beads are made from BPA free silicon and each one has a different surface texture.
+The beads are made from BPA free silicone and each one has a different surface texture.
 Again, they are a bit large and not easy for smaller babies to gnaw on.
 The bugs are made of a harder plastic so not that comfortable for biting either.
 It’s easy to clean, just wipe it with soap and hot water.
 Not suitable for sterilising.

 The Bug A Loop Teether was the silver winner at the Practical Parenting awards 2010/11 for best Baby Toy under £20.

 Truth be told, my son never had one of these (because no one bought him one 😂).
 My niece has one though and I rarely see her without it.
 These monkey toys are really popular and a bit of a classic.
 They come in 15 different colours and 3 different sizes: the Mini Monkey teether (3-12 months), the original Monkey Teether (6-12 months), and the Dancing Monkey Teether (12-36 months).

 It’s made completely from food grade silicone and is ergonomically designed to be easily held.
 There are different textures on different parts, ridges, bumps and smooth areas.
 There’s also a bumpy spot on the back of the head where you can put teething gel if you’re using it.
 This part of the head is also supposed to help relieve pain where new teeth have broken through the gum.
 The Monkey is dishwasher and cold water steriliser safe.

 Even though this seems very popular I think it’s quite pricey for a teething toy, and there have been a few reports of the bumps on the head being quite easy to bite off so beware.